Seventy miles of garage sales will line the Wisconsin side of the Mississippi River from Stoddard, just south of La Crosse, and Lynxville.

 Revel in the past during this show of antique machinery, which includes rides on trains and a carousel, square dancing, roving musicians and nightly jamborees.

 There's chip-chucking contests in this Wisconsin River town, but also music, kids' games and an arts and crafts fair.
-The Tournament of Chips parade is at noon Saturday.

 This free benefit festival on Capitol Square includes 200 menu items from more than 80 restaurants, all priced at $1-$4.
 There's also music on three stages.

 The festival in this southern suburb of Chicago features more than 300 artisans, music, a carnival and a parade Sunday.

 Musicians and storytellers perform on eight stages at this festival in Island Park on the Fox River.

 On Neshotah Beach, watch giant kites, precision stunt teams, a release of sky lanterns and fireworks.
 There will be live music Saturday night and free kite-making for kids on Saturday.

 In this Door County village, there will be a vintage boat show, craft fair, kids' carnival, music and Saturday fireworks.

 Along a 30-mile loop, ride car-free on Lake Shore Drive, with a post-ride festival in Grant Park.